-The Department of Agriculture and Water Resources Food Regulation Policy Section works with industry and other Australian government agencies— particularly the Department of Health and Food Standards Australia New Zealand (FSANZ) to ensure Australia's food regulations protect public health and safety.
+The department works with industry and other Australian government agencies— particularly the Department of Health and Food Standards Australia New Zealand (FSANZ)—in developing food regulation policy and domestic food standards that: